rally25rs/MoqKoans/README.txt

 Go through each Unit Test in order.

   1. Run the test to see that it is currently failing.
+     (Run a single test method at a time, not all the tests in the project)

   2. Anywhere you see underscores (___), replace it with appropriate code.
      Think about what the answer should be, and why.